ragona/clobber/README.md

 There are hardware controllers (look up PID controller) all over the world that respond to dynamic conditions to control vehicles, massive industrial systems -- human-eating heavy equipment that must be precise.

 Controllers for these situations are highly studied things, and the thinking behind them has lessons for the way that we build distributed software systems.
 As I reimplement `clobber` from the ground up, I want to try to use those lessons to answer "how many of the thing".

-# `clobber` technical design

-`clobber` is now a library about dynamically tuning concurrent workloads to achieve a target throughput.
-It's a tool for situations when the answer to "how many" isn't obvious, or you expect that the answer will shift as the system's environment changes.

 ## Making a PID controller

 I want a PID controller to solve my number of workers problem, so I need to build a PID controller.